These old fashioned molasses cookies are incredibly addictive, and they stay soft for days! Make this spiced cookie recipe for the holidays.

 The dough will be very soft, so use a light hand.
 Place the sugar-coated cookie dough on a parchment-lined sheet pan, around 2 inches apart.

-Step 4: Bake Cookies!
+Step 4: Bake the old fashioned molasses cookies!

 Step 5: Transfer to a Cooling Rack

 Let the cookies cool on the sheet pan for 5 minutes, then transfer to a wire cooling rack.
 You should technically let them cool to room temperature before enjoying, but we all know that won’t happen.

 You will see there’s a difference between the texture of the warm versus fully cooled molasses cookies.
 They’ll be incredibly soft right out of the oven, but they’ll develop more of a chewy texture once cooled.